conmaol/maglocunus/d/data_model.md

 As with class diagrams, in an ER diagram every entity type is represented by a box, again with the name of the entity type in the top part of the box.
 The ER diagram contains three boxes ‘student’, ‘teacher’, and ‘course’

 Note that, unlike the class diagram above, this ER diagram does not contain entity types for ‘person’ or ‘event’.
 This is because ER diagrams cannot represent inheritance or subtypes relations between entity types – there is no way of saying ‘every student is a person’.
-This is one way in which ER diagrams are *less expressive* than class diagrams.
+In this respect at least, ER diagrams are *less expressive* than class diagrams.

-As with class diagrams, the lower part of the boxes lists the attributes associated with the entity type, so:
+The lower part of the boxes lists the attributes associated with the entity type, so:
 - Every teacher has a name.
 - Every student has a name and a date of birth.
 - Every course has a title and happens within an academic year.